© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Standing Stone & Round Barrow SE of Henriw is a scheduled monument protected by Cadw under reference RD070.
 View the official record →

-Standing Stone & Round Barrow SE of Henriw is a prehistoric ritual and funerary monument located in Radnorshire, Wales.
+Standing Stone & Round Barrow SE of Henriw is a Prehistoric funerary and ritual monument located in Radnorshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD070.

 Standing Stone & Round Barrow SE of Henriw dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Standing Stone & Round Barrow SE of Henriw is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD070.